 For more information on qualifying as a barrister and the proposed future changes, please visit the Bar Standards board website.

 Here are some examples of the various modules we currently offer:

 International Human Rights

 Drug Use and Policy

 Crime, Culture and the City

-You will be equipped to work in a range of legal and criminal justice related professions, for example, as a paralegal, crime analyst, practising solicitor, or barrister.
+You will be qualified to work in a range of legal and criminal justice related professions, for example, as a paralegal, crime analyst, practising solicitor or barrister.
 Graduates can also work in prison and probation services, the police, the Home Office, the Ministry of Justice and the court system.
 You will also be equipped to work in any career that demands critical reasoning skills.

 Our careers team is available to support you from the start of your studies until after you graduate.
 They will help you build your CV, prepare for interviews, and meet and learn from successful graduates working at the top of their careers.
 You’ll also have opportunities to work with our partners across London and beyond, and to attend a Roehampton jobs fair where you can find out about graduate opportunities and meet employers.